 b.
 The CHPB shall not require the owner to perform and the city shall not perform any repairs the cost of which will exceed the value, as appraised for property tax purposes, of the qualifying building and land on which it is located.

 c.
-The Director, or designee, shall issue an order regarding the time period during which the property should be repaired, improved, or defects corrected, taking into account the provisions of the recommended plan.
+The Director shall issue an order regarding the time period during which the property should be repaired, improved, or defects corrected, taking into account the provisions of the recommended plan.

 5. Other City Powers; City’s Election of Remedies.

 a.
 Nothing contained within this section shall diminish the city’s power to declare a building unsafe or in violation of the minimum housing code or any other applicable statute or code.
 In addition, the procedures described herein are mandatory only for determinations being made solely under the authority of this section.
-Where other sections of the Cheyenne City Code apply, the city may, in its discretion, choose to process any action regarding the property under such other provisions alone, or under such provisions along with these provisions concurrently, or solely under these provisions.
+Where other sections of the Cheyenne city code apply, the city may, in its discretion, choose to process any action regarding the property under such other provisions alone, or under such provisions along with these provisions concurrently, or solely under these provisions.
 The city may also suspend the procedures of this section at any time if an action has been initiated under other applicable law.

 K. Enforcement Provision.